FirebaseExtended/reactfire/docs/use.md

 ### Decide what to render based on a user's auth state

-The `useSignInCheck` hook makes it easy to decide whether to hide or show UI elements based on a user's auth state, and even their [custom claims](https://firebase.google.com/docs/auth/admin/custom-claims).
+The `useSigninCheck` hook makes it easy to decide whether to hide or show UI elements based on a user's auth state, and even their [custom claims](https://firebase.google.com/docs/auth/admin/custom-claims).
 It will render its children if a user is signed in, but if they are not signed in, it renders its `fallback` prop:

 ```jsx
 function UserFavorites() {